 Grandfather Mountain Vineyard

-Grandfather Mountain Vineyard started in 2003 and officially opened to the public in 2011.
-Spanning over five acres of grapevines located at a 3,300 feet elevation, this North Carolina vineyard overlooks the profile of Grandfather Mountain.
+Grandfather Mountain Vineyard started growing grapes in 2003 and officially opened to the public in 2011.
+Spanning over five acres of grapevines located at a 3,300-foot elevation, this North Carolina vineyard overlooks the profile of Grandfather Mountain.

-Some of the grape varieties they grow are Pinot Gris, Chardonnay, Pinot Noir, Cabernet Sauvignon, Cabernet Franc, St. Croix, Lando Noir, Chambourcin, and Vidal Blanc.
+Some grape varieties they grow are Pinot Gris, Chardonnay, Pinot Noir, Cabernet Sauvignon, Cabernet Franc, St. Croix, Lando Noir, Chambourcin, and Vidal Blanc.

-Visit their Banner Elk tasting room from Wednesday to Monday where you can try their wines and bring a picnic for the whole family to enjoy (including your leashed furry friends).
-Enjoy a local food truck and live music every Sunday during the spring and summer months.
+Visit their Banner Elk tasting room from Wednesday to Monday, where you can try their wines and bring a picnic for the whole family to enjoy (including your leashed furry friends).
+Enjoy a local food truck and live music every Sunday during spring and summer.